Donders-Institute/bidscoin/README.md

 ## The BIDScoin workflow

-BIDScoin will take your raw data as well as a YAML file with the key-value mapping information as input, and returns a BIDS folder as output.
+BIDScoin will take your raw data as well as a YAML file with the key-value mapping (dictionary) information as input, and returns a BIDS folder as output.
 Here is how to prepare the BIDScoin inputs:

  1. **A minimally organised raw data folder**, following a `/raw/sub-[identifier]/ses-[identifier]/[seriesfolder]/[dicomfile]`